-As new funding sources become available, more active management of the invasive plants on-site will be considered.
-In the meantime, BNL will continue to participate in LIISMA and the Scientific Review Committee.
+As new funding sources become available, more active management of some of the invasive plants on-site will be considered.
+In the meantime, BNL will continue to participate in LIISMA.
 In addition, the site should be monitored for spread of the existing infestations as well as the early detection of new species.
 This includes pests and pathogens as new species are being discovered and moved around the landscape.
-New species that are detected should be immediately mapped via GPS and management should be implemented as soon as possible to prevent further spread and keep control costs low.
+New species that are detected should be immediately mapped and managed as soon as possible to prevent further spread and keep control costs low.